dgroomes/aws-playground/README.md

 See the README in [app-runner/](app-runner/).

 ## Wish List

 General clean-ups, TODOs and things I wish to implement for this project:

-* [x] DONE Implement `echo/`.
-Use Jackson.
-* [x] DONE (this appeared to do what I needed it to, but I'm not sure if it's right.
-The libraries are in .jar files in the .zip but the main module ('hello-world-lambda') is in class files in directories.
-I'm not really sure what AWS Lambda needs exactly) Build the distribution zip
-* [x] DONE Implement `hello-world-lambda`.
-* [x] DONE Implement `simulator`.
-Use Apache HttpComponents for a simple web server
-* [x] DONE Rename 'runner' to 'simulator'
-* [ ] Can HttpComponents serve ipv6?
-* [ ] Consider renaming the 'echo' module something like 'data-enricher'.
-In playground examples, I want to model at vaguely realistic and useful problems and solutions.
-If I retool 'echo' as more of a message enricher which has to deal with JSON, then it becomes more interesting.
-And usefully, it can still be de-coupled from the Lambda code.
 * [ ] IN PROGRESS Make an AWS App Runner example.
 To me, App Runner is at the same level of convenience as Lambda.
 It's just at a (much) higher price point because of the always-on thing.

 ## Reference